jackiehjm/stx-docs/doc/source/datanet/managing-data-interface-static-ip-addresses-using-the-cli.rst

     where

     **node**
-        is the name or UUID of the worker node
+        is the name or |UUID| of the compute node

     **ifname**
         is the name of the interface